 Regions Bank mortgage review

-Regions Bank can be a good option for self-employed and commission-based borrowers.
-Its underwriting requirements let you submit other documentation instead of a W-2 form.
+Regions Bank offers a variety of mortgage loan and home equity products in 15 states.
 But you may want to avoid opening a checking or savings account with Regions Bank because of its high overdraft fees.

-Regions Bank estimates that its closing costs run between $150 and $2,000.
+Regions Bank estimates that its closing costs run between 3% to 6% of the loan.
 You’ll probably see the following expenses as part of your closing costs.

 - Loan origination fee